rockbenben/docs-imgprompt/docs/en/guide/index.md

 - **Keyboard**: `Esc` closes; arrow keys navigate (where applicable).

 Closing the lightbox preserves your browsing and selection state — no flow interruption.

+> On touch devices, a quick tap still **adds / removes** the tag — long-press is the preview gesture, so the two never collide.

 ### 🎨 Dual Modes: Multicolor vs Monochrome